-Section 2: Concerns that do not meet the harm threshold
+Section 2: Concerns and or allegations that do not meet the harm threshold

 Concerns may arise in several ways and from a number of sources.
-For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.
+For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or because of vetting checks undertaken.